Teaching English Volunteer Program in Peru - Lima

 What to expect and how you'll make an impact

-As a Teaching English volunteer you will be placed in local schools on the outskirts of Lima, where you’ll lead English lessons for local children who range in age and language ability.
+As a Teaching English volunteer you will be placed in local schools on the outskirts of Lima, or with community partners, where you’ll lead English lessons or workshops for local children who range in age and language ability.
 This project is well suited for volunteers confident in leading a classroom on their own, and those looking for relevant teaching experience in a different environment.
 Teaching English volunteer duties can include:

 - Teaching to a curriculum